SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 This model is no exception as it features 9 trays and 9 screens for maximum food dehydration capacity.
 You will run out of food to stuff in this thing!

-The Excalibur also features an intuitive timer than can monitor your food for 26 hours.
+The Excalibur also features an intuitive timer that can monitor your food for 26 hours.
 It will also turn itself off while you sleep and when you are away from home.

 Rather than depending on one powerful fan, the Excalibur 9-Tray dehydrator offers up airflow fans for each of its trays.
 This assures that every single piece of food on your tray gets powerful, heated airflow to aid in the dehydration process.